jeevan243/jeevan243/README.md

 </div>

-### <div align="left">I'm a full-stack web developer with a passion for coding💻.
-As simple versions, I've worked on cloning websites using HTML, CSS, and JavaScript.
-Express, Node.js, and MongoDB were all used in a few of the projects I worked on.
-I've gotten some experience with it.
-I'm looking for a chance to learn something new.</div>
+### <div align="left">Full-stack developer who is enthusiastic and self-motivated.
+MERN stack specialist with a keen interest in learning and working with new technology.
+I'm excited to work with new technologies and solve problems as part of a team.
+I enjoy working on a variety of challenging projects.</div>

 - I’m currently learning🌱 React and applying them on a few basic applications you can check them here.
 [Click here](https://github.com/jeevan243/React---Assignments)

 - ❓ Ask me about anything related to MERN stack and related technologies

 - Aside from coding, I enjoy hiking, yoga, and travelling.